cloudforet-io/api-doc/notification/v1/notification.md

       <td style="text-align:left">6</td>
       <td style="text-align:left">is_read</td>
       <td style="text-align:left">bool</td>
-<td style="text-align:left">Whether or not to check the notification.If notification has been returned at least once through the Get or List method, is_read is changed to True .</td>
+<td style="text-align:left">Whether or not to check the notification.If notification has been returned at least once through the Get or List method, is_read is changed to True.</td>
    </tr>
     <tr>
       <td style="text-align:left">7</td>